-Personnel The BCNI facilitates links to all BCNI Associates and collaborators interested in multidisciplinary brain imaging across disciplines and institutions, including SFU, DSRF, CFRI-BCCH, UBC among others.
-Equipment The institute is now physically located at SFU and is in the process of being setup.
-Funds The BCNI has received no funding yet, besides CFI and related CFI-IOF funding (awarded in 2012).
-Centre for Scientific Computing Space The CSC Lab located in PIMS space utilizes computer equipment purchased through NSERC funding obtained by CSC members (the numerical analysts in Mathematics and computer graphics and visualization experts in CS).
+Centre for Education Research and Policy Space Our Centre uses three secure offices to house researchers working with confidential data in the West Mall Complex, adjacent to a common meeting space that we use for research meetings, staff and Steering Centre for Imaginative Education Space We have a largish room in the Faculty of Education area: EDB 8548.
+Equipment Six work stations with computers Centre for Scientific Computing Space The CSC Lab located in PIMS space utilizes computer equipment purchased through NSERC funding obtained by CSC members (the numerical analysts in Mathematics and computer graphics and visualization experts in CS).
 It is an active lab, frequented primarily by graduate students and postdoctoral fellows, is the major space used by students and PDFs working in the computational and applied mathematics group.
 The apex of the CSC seminars, the CSC/PIMS Distinguished Speaker Series, is held in the main IRMACS auditorium.
-Some of our members are heavy users of high performance computing infrastructure through IRMACS (bugaboo), WestGrid, and Compute Canada.
-Several students are presently using WestGrid, some being heavy users.
-Personnel Some secretarial support provided by the PIMS Administrative Assistant and some temporary web has been provided by the Computer Science Graphics and Visualization Lab technical support staff.
-Centre for the Study of Gender, Social Inequities and Mental Health Space HC 3120 - Includes two work spaces. mentar realir Personnel Simon Fraser University supplies the CGSM with administrative assistance as is in keeping with other grants.
-Equipment Simon Fraser University supplies the CGSM with office furniture (desks) for each of our work spaces.
+Personnel Some of our members are heavy users of high performance computing Some secretarial support provided by the PIMS Administrative Assistant and some temporary web has been provided by the Computer Science Graphics and Visualization Lab technical support staff.
+Centre for the Study of Gender, Social Inequities and Mental Health Space HC 3120 - Includes two work spaces.
+Personnel Simon Fraser University supplies the CGSM with administrative Equipment assistance as is in keeping with other grants.
+Simon Fraser University supplies the CGSM with office furniture (desks) for each of our work spaces.
 Community Health Solutions Funds Start-up funds for CHS have been provided through the CTEF awarded to Dr. Scott Lear.
-Institute for Canadian Urban Research Studies Space ICURS research laboratory- approx space 600 sq ft ICURS visiting professors, research associates, research assistants, associates and volunteers- 18 seats (multiple users of seats) Institute for Intersectionality Research and Policy Space Rooms 3274, 3276, 3277, 3278 at Harbour Centre Campus Institute for Values in Policy and Science Personnel Occasional secretarial and administrative support from the Philosophy Department.
-Funds Start up funds of 40K for a 4-5 period from FASS.
-No funds were added in the 2012-2013 fiscal year.
-Institute for the Reduction of Youth Violence Space Approximately 2,000 sf of space has been allocated for the Institute in RCB 7220.
+Institute for Canadian Urban Research Studies Space ICURS research laboratory- approx space 600 sq ft ICURS visiting professors, research associates, research assistants, associates and volunteers- 18 seats (multiple users of seats) Institute for Intersectionality Research and Policy Space Rooms 3274, 3276, 3277, 3278 at Harbour Centre Campus Institute for Values in Policy and Science Personnel Occasional secretarial and administrative support from the Philosophy Department Institute for the Reduction of Youth Violence Space Approximately 2,000 sf of space has been allocated for the Institute in RCB 7220.
 Renovations began in May 2012 and were completed in early 2013.
-As noted above, I applied for and received a CFI-LOF (Leaders Opportunity Fund) award for \$250,000 to support these renovations.
-I have also submitted an application to the BC Knowledge Development Fund (BCKDF) for \$250,000.
-Personnel Institute funds were used to support the efforts of a postdoctoral research fellow and a part-time research assistant in 2013-14.
-Funds will continue to support these individuals, as well as a second postdoctoral research fellow and a new M.Alevel student in the clinical psychology program in the Department of Psychology, both of whom will be working under my supervision.
-(It should be noted that Dr. David Pasalich, the current postdoctoral fellow, has just received a postdoctoral salary award from CFRI, which will allow me to utilize a significant portion of the funds allocated for his salary for other uses.)
-Equipment FASS has provided \$376,581.52 funding for the renovation of the Institute, including relevant computing equipment.
-A portion of those funds will go back to the Faculty now that CFI funding has been obtained.
-Funds FASS has provided \$376,581.52 funding for the renovation of the Institute, including relevant computing equipment.
-A portion of those funds will go back to the Faculty now that CFI funding has been obtained.
+As noted above, I applied for and received awards from both the CFI-LOF (Leaders Opportunity Fund) and the BC Knowledge Development Fund (BCKDF) for \$250,000 each to support these renovations.
+Equipment FASS has provided \$376,581.52 funding for the renovation of the Institute including relevant computing equipment.
+A portion of those funds will go back to the Faculty now that CFI and BCKDF funding have been obtained